stevenbenner/stevenbenner.com/src/content/posts/2010-03-13-comparison-of-popular-social-bookmarking-widgets.md

  * **Weight**

-	The download size of all of the scripts, <acronym title="Cascading Style Sheets">CSS</acronym> and images needed to display the content you see on the page.
+	The download size of all of the scripts, <abbr title="Cascading Style Sheets">CSS</abbr> and images needed to display the content you see on the page.
 Again, in the real world you can expect much of this to be cached.

  * **Load Time**